bmwcarit/MoCOCrW/README.md

 (mo)dern (c)++ (o)penssl (cr)ypto (w)rapper library
 ===================================================

+## Deprication warning

+OpenSSL version 1.0.2 is out of support.
+As a consequence, this branch is no longer maintained.
+You may use it at your own risk.
+We will continue to maintain the version for OpenSSL 1.1

+## History about this library

 As part of our development efforts we noticed that there are cryptographic primitives that are needed in many different situations.
 Unfortunately, most of the libraries are only in C and the only library that implements all